MainForm/AVR-makefile-template/README.md

  - build : folder for output file
  - src : folder for source files
  - include : folder for header files

+commandss
+ - make : build all files
+ - make clean : remove the build folder
+ - make upload : build all files and upload to mcu
+ - make debug : run gdb for debuging the mcu using JTAG
+ - make avarice : open dgb server for vscode